Desserts

 What you need to make easy ice cream cake + substitutions:

-• Oreos- I mean how could you not love oreos?
-They are so dang good and make the perfect crust on this cake!!
-You could even try golden oreos if you’re going for more vanilla or fruit type flavors!
+• Butter– Melted butter helps bind the crushed Oreos together to create a simple, sturdy crust.
+It only takes a few minutes to make and gives this ice cream cake the perfect foundation. if you’re going for more vanilla or fruit type flavors!
 I sprinkled extra oreos on top as the topping.
 You could even add sprinkles too!

 Side view of a slice of ice cream cream cake with the whole cake in the background.